Uvalente/CV/README.md

 Being used to work in a stressful career, helped me keep focused on the task at hand, improving the prioritization of the right workload, while meeting strict deadlines.
 That led to successful projects, that we are happy and proud to show, as my final project [***Dinorun***](https://github.com/Uvalente/technodactyl-studios-dinorun), a Single Page App, scrolling platform game built in pure Javascript.

-I am currently looking for a workplace where I can further expand my knowledge.
+I am currently looking for an opportunity where pair programming is practiced, and where I can further expand my knowledge and skills.

 ## Projects